 Samus is shown as a stoic who experiences events from a utilitarian perspective.
 She wouldn’t snuff out the last of the metroids for the sheer science of having a domesticated metroid.
 In Super Metroid’s flashback she is shown canonically aiming at the newborn, while Metroid II deferred to the player’s own reactions.

 Precluding other interpretations of Metroid II’s ending, Samus exhibits emotion most when talking about the scientists’ findings.
-Honestly, Super Metroid’s intro ruined Metroid II’s ending for me.
+Honestly, Super Metroid’s intro stumbles all over Metroid II’s ending.

 This brings me to my conclusion that Samus is a mass-murdering antisocial space nerd.
 While this fits Samus’ character considering her actions in previous games, it’s reflective of the designers having no idea what they were doing with Samus from the beginning.